 How To Put A Stop To Self-Criticism in 7 Steps

 First things first: Know that help is available.
-You can turn to the providers of psychological and counseling services who can assist you in turning your self-criticism into self-compassion, empowerment, and contentment.
+You can turn to the psychological and counseling service providers who can assist you in turning your self-criticism to self-compassion, empowerment, and contentment.
 You can get their help to stop your damaging self-criticism habit.